coolnikitav/CodingLearning/verilog/00-review-questions.md

 ## Set 2
-1 - What are HDL simulators?

-Hardware description language simulators compile our HDL code into a physical RTL layout and allow us to run a simulation to verify it.
+6 - What do you understand by casex and casez statements in Verilog?

+casex and casez are case statements or structures.
+In regular case the operand needs to match completely.
+In casex and casez, the digits of the operand that do not need to match completely are replaced by x and z, respectively.
+For example: if case is 4'b01x0, the 2nd MSB doesnt need to match.

+5 - How can you generate a sine wave using the verilog coding style?

+By using $sin(x) function.

+4 - What is the difference between $setup and $hold?

+They are constraints in the simulation.
+Setup time is the time signal has to be stable before it is read and hold time is time that signal has to be stable after it is read.

+3 - Can 'define be used for text substitution through variable instead of literal substitution?

+Yes, 'define can have a function defined in it.

 2 - What do you understand by continuous assignment?

 I imagine a wire connected between 2 signals.
 The value of the output constantly reflects the value of the input.

+1 - What are HDL simulators?

+Hardware description language simulators compile our HDL code into a physical RTL layout and allow us to run a simulation to verify it.

 ## Set 1
 1 - Write Verilog code to swap contents of two registers with and without a temporary register